Vigil planned in Toronto to mourn victims of alleged serial killer

 Share via Email

-TORONTO — A downtown Toronto community will come together this evening to mourn the deaths of several men in the LGBTQ community at the hands of an alleged serial killer.
+TORONTO — A downtown Toronto neighbourhood will come together this evening to mourn the deaths of several men in the LGBTQ community at the hands of an alleged serial killer.

 Bruce McArthur, a 66-year-old self-employed landscaper, has been charged with first-degree murder in the deaths of five men, and police have said they believe there are more victims.